History of WorldViewEyes

 WVE's activities have primarily involved offering multimedia presentations, hosting a variety of youth seminars and special events, and providing resources through its website.

-WVE has produced multimedia presentations for about 178 events in 58 different locations in 22 states and Canada for over 70,000 people.
-We have developed special sessions for Christ in Youth Summer Conferences and Discipleship Retreats; state Christian teen conventions; the National Youth Leaders' Convention in Joplin, Missouri; family camps; churches; Christian schools; the National Missionary Convention (now the International Conference on Missions); the North American Christian Convention; and many local church/youth events.
+WVE has produced multimedia presentations for over 76,000 youth and adults at about 208 events in 78 locations in 22 states, Canada, and China.
+It has developed special sessions for Christ in Youth Summer Conferences and Discipleship Retreats; state Christian teen conventions; the National Youth Leaders' Convention in Joplin, Missouri; family camps; churches; Christian schools; the National Missionary Convention (now the International Conference on Missions); the North American Christian Convention; and many local church/youth events.
 Beginning in 2014, WVE presentations are often offered through the Room For Doubt program, which shares many of the same objectives of WorldViewEyes.

 - "Christian Faith, Competing Worldviews, and Contemporary Culture" (in Lincoln, IL)